Create a new alert

 These are the fields to complete in this form:

 Summary A short message used to identify the alert condition.
-This text is displayed in the Alerts History, in the Summary column.
+This text is displayed in the Alerts History, found in the Summary column.
 You can include the field values associated with the alert in the alert Description using the case-sensitive variable $columnName.
 Description The full description of the alert condition.
 When distributed by e-mail, this text will appear in the e-mail body.
 In the Alerts History, this is the information displayed when you use the drop-down control to expand the Summary.
 You can include the field values associated with the alert in the alert Description using the case-sensitive variable $columnName.
 Subcategory Alerts created by Devo users are always created under the My Alerts category.
 This is the subcategory you will use to group this alert.
 Alert name This should be a descriptive title for this alert.
 It will appear in the Alerts History in the Alert name column.
 When a triggered alert is distributed by e-mail, this text is included in the e-mail subject.
 Priority Indicates the priority assigned to this type of alert.
-Choose from five levels: Very low, Low, Medium, High, and Very high.
+Choose from five levels: Very Low, Low, Medium, High, and Very high.

 - You set the trigger condition in the lower part of this window.
 Depending on the transformations you applied in the query, you will have different choices available:

 - If your query does not group the events you can choose from Each, Several and Low.

 - If your query does group the events you can choose from Each, Deviation, Gradient, and Rolling.